IntroToZoom/ITZ/README.md

 </UL>

-In the document itself, the blue underlined hyperlinks link to particular documentation on the Zoom web site or on other Web sites.
+In the document itself, the blue underlined hyperlinks link to particular documentation on the Zoom Web site or on other Web sites.
 <P>

-<H3>Revision History:Introduction to Zoom</H3>
+<H3>Revision History: Introduction to Zoom</H3>
 <UL>

 <LI>V.21.3 12/21/2020.The screen shots and Zoom Settings figures in Appendices B and C are updated as of Zoom version 5.4.6 (Dec 8, 2020).